Come and see us and find out for yourself what Oxford is really like.

 The first thing to do is check which colleges offer your course.
 Then you can read more about each college on our college pages, which have links through to colleges’ own websites.
 You might like to read our advice on choosing a college.

 In order to make it easier for you to establish a first point of contact with our University, every Oxford college is ‘linked’ to a particular region of the UK.
-The ‘link’ college will know their region particularly well and already have contact with schools and students in the area.
-You may like to contact your link college to see if it's possible to arrange a visit.
+You can find the colleges working in your region at Oxford for UK.

 Visiting subject departments